DeepLearningDTU/02456-deep-learning/notebooks/lab1_Introduction/README.md

 * be able to use basic TensorFlow functionalities
 * be able to setup and train a simple deep learning model

+## TensorFlow Playeground

+If you are new to Neural Networks, start by using the **[TensorFlow playground](http://playground.tensorflow.org/)** (very instructive visualization) to familiarize yourself with hidden layers, hidden units, activations, learning rate, etc.

 ## Notebooks
 * `0.Installation_validation`
 	* Simple test of whether everything is installed and configured correctly.